Washington Panfish & Perch Fishing

 Panfish are somewhere in the middle of the food chain in most fishing waters.
 Most predator fish delight in a nice sunfish for dinner.
 And, in the warmer waters they are pretty much everywhere.
 You can find them in ponds, parks, small lakes and rivers.
 The Columbia River has a nice population of panfish.
 They also populate many of the major lakes including Alder Lake, Banks Lake, Lake Bryan, Lake Mayfield, Lake Sammamish, Lake Umatilla, Lake Wallula, Lake Washington, Lake Whatcom, Moses Lake, Palmer Lake, Potholes Reservoir, Riffe Lake, Rock Lake, Roosevelt Lake, Silver Lake and Vancouver Lake.

-The list of panfish is comprised of many fishes each called by a variety of names.
+The term "panfish" comprises many species, each called by a variety of names.
 The bluegill tops the list and is the most common.
 The Washington state record bluegill sunfish was taken out of Tampico Park Pond and the state record green sunfish was caught from Bailey Lake.
 Hicks Lake produced the WA state record pumpkinseed sunfish.

 Perch Fishing Lakes In Washington